Anuj0x/Advanced-Time-Series-Forecasting-with-Dynamic-Attention/README.md

 2. Run the test suite: `python test.py`
 3. Format code: `black src/ && isort src/`
 4. Type check: `mypy src/`

-## 📄 License

-[License information]

-## 📚 Citation

-If you use this code in your research or applications, please cite the original Dynamic Attention Networks work and this modernized implementation.

----

-## 💡 Suggested Alternative Project Name & Description

-**Project Name**: **TempusNet** - Temporal Intelligence Networks

-**Description**: TempusNet is a state-of-the-art deep learning framework for temporal pattern recognition and forecasting.
-Leveraging advanced attention mechanisms and hierarchical neural architectures, TempusNet provides unified, scalable solutions for multivariate time series analysis across industrial, environmental, and financial domains.
-Built with modern MLOps practices, it offers seamless experimentation, deployment, and monitoring capabilities for production-grade temporal intelligence applications.

-**Why this name?**
-- **Tempus**: Latin for "time" - emphasizes the temporal nature
-- **Net**: Indicates the neural network architecture
-- More memorable and professional than the original name
-- Suggests intelligence and networking of temporal data
-- Easier to remember and search for

-**Tagline**: "Intelligent Temporal Pattern Recognition & Forecasting Framework"